 I understand the buildings in the city I grew up in, and I could probably interpret the ones in my home province.
 But when I left Alberta I became an outsider.
 The USA has a history that I know the basics of, but there is so much more regional history I am missing.
 As I move across the States I use the buildings like markers which I try to interpret.
 I’m always an outsider looking in, trying to understand the social and economic constructs that I have landed in.
 Yellow lawns in California signalled drought, seemingly countless Mexican restaurants spoke of history and immigration, and astronomical rent spoke of the tech boom whose fingers of gentrification had began to spread cubist concrete boxes.
 Philadelphia is covered in garbage, and the roads muddled with potholes.
 Signs of a large city in poverty with failing public service.
 But if you look up the cornices crowning the rowhouses you will see that the city was once booming.
 It was once a manufacturing hub.
-As you walk past marble stoops you can imagine what life was like before the corner store was shuttered, back when there wasn’t boarded up homes and empty lots.
+As you walk past marble stoops you can imagine what life was like before the corner store was shuttered, back when there wasn’t burnt out apartments and empty lots.
 In Philly’s architecture I can also read hope and resilience.
 From where I sit at night on my old worn marble stoop I can see the signs of change.
 Those empty lots are beginning to fill with new homes for new families to make their own impression.